Clean Air Network: Anti-Idling Bill

 The Anti-idling Ordinance has been a significant milestone in the regulation of Hong Kong's road side emissions.
 The bill, first brought to the public attention in June 2010, was intended to prevent motorists from keeping their engines on while not in motion.
 The anti-idling ban now offers a three-minute grace period every hour a vehicle is running and various other exemptions.

-CAN has been in support of the bill since its inception.
 In June 2010, during the Legislative Council's hearing of public statements for and against the anti-idling bill, the organisation secured the appearance of two Hong Kong medical associations, the Hong Kong Society of Pediatrics and the Hong Kong Asthma Society, represented by Dr. Aaron Yu Chak-man and Dr. Alfred Tam Yat-cheung, respectively.
 Both doctors defended the bill and fielded questions from groups against the anti-idling ordinance.
-CAN also helped to bring about the unprecedented appearance of students at such events when students from Chinese International School, respectively, implored lawmakers to protect their health instead of subordinating society's interests to narrow constituencies’ demands.
+CAN also helped to bring students from Chinese International School, who implored lawmakers to protect their health instead of subordinating society's interests to narrow constituencies’ demands.
 CAN also backed the Secretary of the Environment, Edward Yau by accompanying him during his consultation with Hong Kong's transportation industry workers.

-CAN also recognises that exemptions to the anti-idling bill must be put into place, but must be done so cautiously in order to avoid defeating the purpose of the bill.
-Although such a law would not be the end all and be all solution to improving Hong Kong's roadside air quality, CAN's CEO Joanne Ooi believes that it is "a crucial step to changing attitudes in society at large towards air pollution."